FoundationGames/modrinth-py/README.md

 # modrinth.py
-A Modrinth API wrapper in Python
+A (WORK IN PROGRESS) Modrinth API wrapper in Python